ostian1996/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line Write a script that displays the third line of the file 7-file script that creates a file named
-8-cwd_state script that writes into the file
+8-cwd_state script that writes into the file 9-duplicate_last_line script that duplicates the last line of the file